 Lucky you!
 In this case, you have two strong options:

 - Try to find a similar job with another company.
 To uncover job leads, network with your friends, alumni from your college, and/or peers at companies that might be hiring.
-If you don’t know how to contact someone, try using the “advanced” search option on LinkedIn, using company or university names as key words.
+If you don’t know how to contact someone, try the “advanced” search option on LinkedIn, using company or university names as key words.

 - Strengthen or broaden your skill set by taking online courses and earning certificates, or advance your skills and opportunities by attending graduate school.
 An advanced degree could help you gain more responsibility and earn a higher salary in a field you love.